-- Accreditation Status - Mechanisms to address special health care needs if your organization has an alternative mechanism to what is described in 7.1.5.1 of the model contract in Appendix A. - Paragraph summary of Performance Improvement Projects (PIPs) - Description of your organization's participation in any enrollee satisfaction surveys as described in 7.4 of the model contract in Appendix A. - Description of your organization's efforts to assess enrollee satisfaction and address the results of those efforts. - O. Utilization Management: Provide a description of the organization's utilization management (UM) program.
+- Accreditation Status - Mechanisms to address special health care needs if your organization has an alternative mechanism to what is described in 7.1.5.1 of the model contract in Appendix A. - Paragraph summary of Performance Improvement Projects (PIPs) - Description of your organization's participation in any enrollee satisfaction surveys as described in 7.4 of the model contract in Appendix A. - Description of your organization's efforts to assess enrollee satisfaction and address the results of those efforts. - N. Utilization Management: Provide a description of the organization's utilization management (UM) program.
 Include a description of the organization's service authorization and referral requirements.
-Explain which services require prior authorization, requests for second opinions,

-- out-of-network referrals, and procedures for continuity of care.
-Also explain how your organization ensures parity between physical and behavioral health services. - P. Stakeholder Meetings: The contract and the managed care regulations require that Responder hold stakeholder meetings to solicit input on implementation of the program.
+Explain which services require prior authorization, requests for second opinions, out-of-network referrals, and procedures for continuity of care.
+Also explain how your organization ensures parity between physical and behavioral health services. - O. Stakeholder Meetings: The contract and the managed care regulations require that Responder hold stakeholder meetings to solicit input on implementation of the program.
 See 42 C.F.R. §§ 438.110 and 438.70.
 In addition, Minnesota Statutes, section 256B.69, subdivision 28(e) states: Each plan under contract to provide medical assistance basic health care services shall establish a local or regional stakeholder group, including representatives of the counties covered by the plan, members, consumer advocates, and providers, for advice on issues that arise in the local or regional area.
-Provide a description of the organization's stakeholder engagement activities for Integrated SNBC/SNBC and describe how the Responder conducts their contractually required Integrated SNBC/SNBC stakeholder meetings.
 If the Responder does not currently have a SNBC/Integrated SNBC contract with the State, the Responder should select a current market or product to use in the responses to questions regarding current policies, procedures, or experiences including how they address the varied needs of the population throughout a diverse service area.
 The Responder should also name the market and product selected.

-Include in the response: - 1.
-How would an Integrated SNBC/SNBC member find out where, when and how to participate in your health plan stakeholder engagement efforts including attending a stakeholder meeting?
-How are members informed that they can present or comment at stakeholder meetings? - 2.
+- 1. Provide a description of the organization's stakeholder engagement activities for Integrated SNBC/SNBC and describe how the Responder conducts their contractually required Integrated SNBC/SNBC stakeholder meetings.
+Include in the response: - 2.
+Who is informed of the stakeholder meetings?
+How are they informed and how much lead-time are they given?
+How are members informed that they can present or comment at stakeholder meetings? - 3.
 How is the agenda determined for the stakeholder meetings?
 How would members know how to suggest agenda items?
 Describe how the Responder's staff will follow up to ensure that the topic is discussed at the next stakeholder meeting.
-If the Responder does not add the topic to a future agenda for a stakeholder meeting, what is communicated back to the member and to the Responder's leadership? - 3.
-How will the Responder engage members with language barriers and special needs? - 4.
-If a member resides in a remote part of your service area or has transportation needs, what outreach or accommodations would be available so the member can attend?
-How are members in greater Minnesota included in these meetings? - 5.
-How are customer service representatives/member help desk staff and care coordination model staff educated about the meeting dates, agenda, etc. so they can respond to member questions? - 6.
-How is stakeholder feedback shared with counties in the service area and DHS? - 7.
+If the Responder does not add the topic to a future agenda for a stakeholder meeting, what is communicated back to the member and to the Responder's leadership? - 4.
+How will the Responder engage members with language barriers and special needs? - 5.
+How are members in greater Minnesota included in these meetings? - 6.
+How are customer service representatives/member help desk staff and care coordination model staff educated about the meeting dates, agenda, etc. so they can respond to member questions? - 7.
 Describe how the Responder solicits and/or receives member feedback regarding satisfaction, communications, service delivery, provider networks, and health plan operations outside of stakeholder meetings. - a.
 Describe how the feedback is used in the organization's operations. - b.
 Describe efforts to use this feedback to assess underserved members experiences in order to improve health outcomes for the SNBC population. - c.
-Describe how members become aware of changes implemented after hearing about members concerns or why changes were not made after hearing their concerns? - 3.
-Professional Responsibility and Data Privacy:
+Describe how members become aware of changes implemented after hearing about members concerns or why changes were not made after hearing their concerns?

+3. Professional Responsibility and Data Privacy: